Judge Philosophies

 1. The affirmative should explain why they are classifying the resolution as fact or value and advocate criteria for judging the round.

 2. The negative is welcome to dispute the affirmatives classification and/or criteria.
-My default is that non-policy resolutions which contain a subjective term like best or more important are value resolutions not fact.
+My default is that non-policy resolutions which contain a subjective term like "best" or "more important" are value resolutions not fact.

 3. In neither side clearly wins the resolutional analysis issue, my default method for resolving the conflict is which teams vision for the round promotes a more educational and equitable debate.